Breast lift scar options

 Inverted T (Wise pattern) scar

 Because of the large pattern of skin cutout with the Inverted T scar (Wise-pattern) the scar complication can look really bad.
 Here is a photo of one of these wounds using this surgical technique.
 Although it is not a life threatening problem, this wound complication at the incision location could certainly look very scary to the patient.
-In addition to scars, this procedure also tends to flatten the breast, instead of making them perky.
-I no longer perform this technique in my practice as I feel that the other surgical techniques are far superior.

 A collages of photos showing a breast scar complication.